-(1) When a medical examiner files a report regarding the death of any child with the director of the division of forensic services of the Georgia Bureau of Investigation, that medical examiner shall, at the same time, also transmit a copy of the report to the child abuse protocol committee of the county in which such child resided at the time of death.
+(1) When a medical examiner files a report regarding the death of any child with the director of the Division of Forensic Services of the Georgia Bureau of Investigation, that medical examiner shall, at the same time, also transmit a copy of the report to the child abuse protocol committee of the county in which the child resided at the time of death.
 If the death meets the criteria for review, a child fatality review subcommittee shall make a report concerning the circumstances of the death, whether any agency services had been delivered to the family or the child prior to the death of the child, and whether court intervention had ever been sought.
-If the child's death was the result of a sexually transmitted disease, the subcommittee shall transmit a copy of its completed report to the district attorney of the county in which the child resided. § 19-15-3.
+If the child's death was the result of a sexually transmitted disease (STD), the subcommittee shall transmit a copy of its completed report to the district attorney of the county in which the child resided. § 19-15-3.

-(2) The Department of Human Resources shall prepare a brochure describing AIDS, HIV, and the dangers, populations at risk, risk behaviors, and prevention measures relating to AIDS and HIV.
-The Department shall also prepare a listing of sites at which confidential and anonymous HIV tests are provided without charge.
+(2) The Department of Human Resources (Department) shall prepare a brochure describing HIV, AIDS (see Definitions (1)), and the dangers, populations at risk, risk behaviors, and prevention measures relating to HIV and AIDS.
+The Department shall also prepare a listing of sites at which confidential and anonymous HIV tests (see Definitions (1)) are provided without charge.
 Each person who makes application for a marriage license shall receive the AIDS brochure and listing of HIV test sites at the time of the application from the office of the probate judge.
 No marriage license shall be issued unless both the proposed husband and the proposed wife sign a form acknowledging that both have received the brochure and listing. § 19-3-35.1.